ayyansea/uptfs/README.md

     * -c, --config-file - path to the config file (DONE)
     * -i, --input-file - path to the input file
     * -o, --output-file - path to the output file
-    * -f, --filter - name of a filter to apply (can be used multiple times)
+    * -f, --filter - name of a filter to apply (can be used multiple times) (DONE)
-* it prioritizes command line options over those in the config file
+* it prioritizes command line options over those in the config file (DONE)
 * it contains at least 7 different predefined filters (DONE)
-* it has 'normal' and 'verbose' modes, the latter meaning presence of debug logs while the program is running
+* it has 'normal' and 'verbose' modes, the latter meaning presence of debug logs while the program is running (DONE)

 Doing more doesn't really make sense since this is a learning project.